【彰化縣 鹿港老街】Lukang Old Street in Changhua County

 Strawberry tanghulu street food on Lukang Old Street, Taiwan.

-try local street food
+Try local street food

 One of the highlights was the tanghulu (糖葫芦), a classic Taiwanese dessert consisting of hard sugar-coated fruit on a skewer.
 I learned the hard way to be cautious while eating it, as I accidentally punctured my gum while biting into the fruit too eagerly!